mamasyoungestson/fisayo.site/portfolio/works/project-2.md

 **_Tools Used_**

 1\.
-User interviews — In adoption-related forums, adoptions agencies, finding questions to answers in FAQs
+User interviews — In adoption-related forums, adoptions agencies, finding answers to questions FAQs

 2\.
 Surveys — Also through adoption-related forums